-If you leave your main home and move to a nursing home you will not pay the charge, as long as you do not own the home you move into.
+If you left your main home and moved to a nursing home, you were not liable for the charge, as long as you did not own the home that you moved into.

-There is a limited exemption if you are moving home and, in the process, own 2 properties for a relatively short period.
+There was a limited exemption if you were moving home and, in the process, owned 2 properties for a relatively short period.

-The charge must be paid if you own a second property on the liability date (31 March each year) even where this has been acquired as part of the process of moving house.
-However, if you move from the first property (your main residence) into the second property not later than 6 months after 31 March, you can get a refund of the charge as long as you no longer own the first property.
+The charge had to be paid if you owned a second property on the liability date (31 July 2009 and 31 March each year from 2010 to 2013) even where this had been acquired as part of the process of moving house.
+However, if you moved from the first property (your main residence) into the second property not later than 6 months after the liability date, you could get a refund of the charge as long as you no longer owned the first property.

 In order to get a refund, contact your local authority.

 There was an exemption for people who may have an interest in a second property as a result of judicial separation or divorce.